allileong/cube/README.txt

 Welcome.

 HOWTO: modify the main() function in Cube.java to make moves on the cube.
+Create a Cube object, and call methods within cube to move it around.
+The moves are located in the MOVES sections.
+Create a Reader object, and call read and write with the text file name (as in the file) to write and read.

 REPRESENTATION: Rubik's cube is represented as 6 2-d arrays, each representing a face.